Dr. Avinash Waikar

 CRLA Level III Certified Tutor

-I am a College of Honors and Excellence Ambassador and a member of several organizations around campus.
-I enjoy being active around campus and spending time with friends when I am not at Tinsley!
+I am a College of Honors and Excellence Ambassador and a member of Alpha Kappa Alpha Sorority, Incorporated.
+When I am not at Tinsley, I am cooking, studying, playing Roblox, or doing yoga.

-I look forward to working with you, whether it be in biology, mathematics, psychology, chemistry, Spanish, or more!
+My special skills include creating graphic organizers, whiteboard methods, study strategies, and more!
+I look forward to working with you in biology, mathematics, psychology, chemistry, Spanish, and more!

 Katie Riddle